c3lang/c3-web/docs/build-your-project/project-config.md

 In addition to constants, any values starting with `$` will be assumed to be environment variables.

 For example `"$HOME"` would on Unix-like systems (e.g. Linux, the BSDs, Mac) return the home directory.
 For strings that start with `$` but *should not* be interpreted as an environment variable you need to escape it with a backslash (`\`).
 For example, the string `"\$HOME"` would be interpreted as the plain string `"$HOME"`.

+!!! tip "JSON5 Support"
+    `project.json5` is also supported if comments are needed.